 We started utilizing these drone camera filters when filming on bright sunny days, and they've improved our shots so much clearer and sharper!
 Honestly, it's a game changer, and I'm going to buy some more filters for different lighting and camera settings soon!

 As an Amazon Associate I earn from qualifying purchases.
 Purchases of any kind no matter how big or small help support my self-run travel blog and is much appreciated.

 Sunset Views in Mount Shasta

-There are plenty of great places to catch the sunset in Mount Shasta, a lot of them require hiking if you want to get an epic view.
-Brian originally had it in the plans to hike Heart Lake for sunset, but let's just say we were worn out from our hiking excursion.
-I guess if we wanted to be super go-getters we could have done so, but we had dinner on our brains so going the chill route was an easy decision for us.
+There are many beautiful sites to watch the sunset in Mount Shasta, but many of them involve trekking to enjoy a spectacular view.
+Brian had originally planned to hike Heart Lake for sunset, but let's just say we were exhausted from our hike.
+We could have been real go-getters if we had wanted to, but we had dinner on our minds, so taking the easy way out was a no-brainer.

-We headed over to Siskiyou Lake, and drove into the Siskiyou Beach Parking Area since it's position towards Mt.Shasta is incredible.
-Although note you do need $2 to park....which is why we turned our car around and found some free parking on the side of the road lol!
-If we go back, we will definitely be paying the $2 to take advantage of the beach.
+We drove over to Siskiyou Lake and parked in the Siskiyou Beach Parking Area, which has a fantastic view of Mount Shasta.
+However, parking costs $2, which is why we turned around and found some free parking on the side of the road, lol!
+If we return, we will absolutely pay the $2 to use the beach.

-We ended up pulling off at Box Canyon Dam to take in the sunset but it was very rocky and not much area to sit and enjoy comfortably.
-Although we did send up the drone so we could see the sunset in all its glory!
-WOWOWOW, I just love the shape of the lake and how it bleeds right into the center of this gorgeous cascade mountain.
-The pink skies casted on the tip of Mt.Shasta and it was all kinds of magical.
+We ended up stopping at Box Canyon Dam to watch the sunset, but it was really rocky and there wasn't much space to sit and relax.
+We did, however, send up the drone to catch a glimpse of the sunset in all its grandeur!
+WOWOWOW, I'm in awe of the lake's shape and how it seeps right into the heart of this magnificent waterfall mountain.
+Mt.tip Shasta's was bathed in pink skies, and it was a sight to behold.